SHSGames/shsgames.github.io/README.md

 5. Production builds have an aggressive caching algorithm.
 Even if the server is shut down, it will display SHSGames.
 You can use the `Clear cache` option in the settings menu and disable service workers to prevent this.

----
+## More Information

-More info can be found on our [Developer's Wiki](/developers/wiki).
+More info can be found on our [Developer's Wiki](https://shsgames.herokuapp.com/developers/wiki).